 This creamy Baked Ricotta is full of delicious lemon and garlic flavors AND ready in 20 minutes!!

 It's so easy!
 Just mix and bake the cheese mixture alongside the tomatoes before enjoying a tasty homemade appetizer!

-This recipe relies on simple but good ingredients.
+This baked ricotta relies on simple but good ingredients.
 You will need-